ori-shem-tov/teal-merkle-tree/README.md

 ```
 This will create the stateful app with 2 global `byte slices` and 1 global `int`

-***You'll need to fund the stateless smart contract account in order to meet the minimum balance.**
+***You'll need to fund the stateless smart contract accounts in order to meet the minimum balance.**

-Then you'll need to create groups of 3 transactions where:
+Then you'll need to create groups of 5 transactions where:
 - The 1st transaction is the app call
-- The 2nd is paying the fee to the smart contract
+- The 2nd is paying the fee to the validation smart contract
-- The 3rd is the stateless teal call
+- The 3rd is the validation stateless teal call
+- The 4th is paying the fee to the appending smart contract
+- The 5th is the appending stateless teal call

 ### Changing tree height